larpix/pacman/docs/README.txt

 -----------------------------------------

 In a new shell, setup petalinux:
-$source /tools/Xilinx/petalinux/2018.3/settings.sh
+$source /tools/Xilinx/petalinux/2020.2/settings.sh
 (Petalinux is very fussy about the shell.
 Make sure you are using bash, and try hiding e.g. your .bash_aliases file if you having trouble.)

 Build Peta-Linux by running the build script:
-$chmod ugo+x ./petalinux/build.sh
+$chmod ugo+x ./petalinux_regen/new_build.sh
-$./petalinux/build.sh
+$./petalinux_regen/new_build.sh

 You can add local files to the rootfs by adding them to local/root.
-For example, I include: petalinux/local/root/dropbear/dropbear_rsa_host_key petalinux/local/root/shadow so that the host_key doesn't change and to set the root password to something not in the git.
+For example, you could include: petalinux/local/root/dropbear/dropbear_rsa_host_key petalinux/local/root/shadow so that the host_key doesn't change and to set the root password to something not in the git.